Orion-AI-Lab/KuroSiwo/README.md

 #### Webdatasets
 The webdatasets for BlackBench can be downloaded through [Hugging Face](https://huggingface.co/datasets/orion-ai-lab/Kuro-Siwo-Webdataset).

+#### GeoTIFFs
+We also provide the original GeoTIFF images of Kuro Siwo through [Hugging Face](https://huggingface.co/datasets/orion-ai-lab/Kuro-Siwo-GeoTIFFs).

 #### Polygons
 If you are interested in the annotation polygons of Kuro Siwo, you can download them from [this repository](https://github.com/Orion-AI-Lab/KuroSiwo-annotations/tree/main).